 10 Hours Ago

 She jumbled around in the small box, careful to not make too much of a noise.
 It was uncomfortable for her to be in such a tiny space, she hated tiny spaces.
 She needed the money though, not for the reason people thought.
 The carriage ran over a bump and she hit the top of the box, the slight pain striking her skull.
 She rubbed her head carefully, careful not to let a slight groan leave her plump lips.
 Why on earth did she let him drive?
 She knew the bank was huge, magnificent in every way as it stored money.
 Ever since the new Marshall came, every house, business, or population tripled (or that's just what it felt like).
-The bank wouldn't be an easy breakthrough.
-These buildings were now made with brick, it's tougher than wood.
+The bank wouldn't be an easy breakthrough though; these buildings were now made with brick and it's tougher than wood, but easier to climb.

 "We're in," a voice whispered.
-She kicked the top off of the box and jumped out.
+She kicked the top off of the box and jumped out, investigating her surroundings.
 She landed in the shotgun seat of the carriage next to her partner, keeping her head on a swivel and her outfit on point.
 Think like a man, dress like a man.
-Her partner was young Irene guessed, and if a nine year old could drive, he could be her partner.
+Her partner was young Irene guessed, and if a nine year old could drive, he could be her partner right?
 Not many people would shoot at a nine year-old would they?
 Not if they had decency and a heart, but then again, a lot of folks here didn't.

 "Hang on, I mapped it out.
 Imma drop you off at the small house in the back.
 That's where Mr. Edmund lives, so he's close to the bank.
 All you need to do is climb up to the top window, steal the money, and find your way back to me," he smiled, as if this was a job for him.
 A job for a nine year old: being the getaway during a robbery.
 Irene didn't approve of it, but this kid was the only person she had who would actually listen to her.

 It was easier said than done.
 Ms. Dawes thought this was easier done than said though.